 Then, of course, there's artificial snow to go on top of the old snow, which in times of snow drought might save the ski resorts but not the planet.
 The cost of artificial snow in Tignes with its 355 guns has increased by 30 percent in six years, which means more snow sure pistes but bigger bills for water and electricity and, ultimately, a bigger price of global warming.

-But was 2018's snow in the Alps just a blip?
+So was 2018's snow in the Alps just a blip?
 Or can one storming ski season follow another, with a repeat of the thigh deep off piste skiing of last winter (image below, last March in Serre Chevalier)?

 Finding a co-relation climate factor between winters or any sort of pattern to predict the season is the Holy Grail of forecasters.